BaLiKfromUA/balik-db/docs/logical-optimization.md

 ## Where it lives

-The optimizer is part of the `execution` module, beside the planner:
+The optimizer sits inside the `execution` module's `logical` layer, beside the
+binder:

-- `src/execution/optimizer/mod.rs` — public entry point
+- `src/execution/logical/optimizer/mod.rs` — public entry point
   `optimize(plan) -> LogicalPlan`, re-exported as `execution::optimize`.
 It runs
   the rules in a fixed order: top-K first, then column pushdown — so pushdown sees the fused `TopK` and still collects its ordering column.
-- `src/execution/optimizer/top_k.rs` — the top-K fusion rule.
+- `src/execution/logical/optimizer/top_k.rs` — the top-K fusion rule.
-- `src/execution/optimizer/column_pushdown.rs` — the column-pushdown rule.
+- `src/execution/logical/optimizer/column_pushdown.rs` — the column-pushdown
+  rule.

 ## Rules